mullzhang/mullzhang.github.io/README.md

 **Important Note:** Please read the guide [Shadowing in Gatsby Themes](https://www.gatsbyjs.com/docs/how-to/plugins-and-themes/shadowing/) to understand how to customize the underlying theme!

-This starter creates a new Gatsby site that installs and configures the theme [`@lekoarts/gatsby-theme-minimal-blog`](https://github.com/LekoArts/gatsby-themes/tree/master/themes/gatsby-theme-minimal-blog).
+This starter creates a new Gatsby site that installs and configures the theme [`@lekoarts/gatsby-theme-minimal-blog`](https://github.com/LekoArts/gatsby-themes/tree/main/themes/gatsby-theme-minimal-blog).

 Have a look at the theme's README and files to see what options are available and how you can shadow the various components including Theme UI.
 Generally speaking you will want to place your files into `src/@lekoarts/gatsby-theme-minimal-blog/` to shadow/override files.
 The Theme UI config can be configured by shadowing its files in `src/gatsby-plugin-theme-ui/`.

 ### Code Highlighting

-Since the underlying theme ships with [prism-react-renderer](https://github.com/FormidableLabs/prism-react-renderer) and [react-live](https://github.com/FormidableLabs/react-live) certain additional features were added to code blocks.
-You can find an overview / usage example in the [example repository](https://github.com/LekoArts/gatsby-themes/tree/master/examples/minimal-blog/content/posts/fantastic-beasts-and-where-to-find-them/index.mdx)!
+Since the underlying theme ships with [prism-react-renderer](https://github.com/FormidableLabs/prism-react-renderer) certain additional features were added to code blocks.
+You can find an overview / usage example in the [example repository](https://github.com/LekoArts/gatsby-themes/tree/main/examples/minimal-blog/content/posts/fantastic-beasts-and-where-to-find-them/index.mdx)!
 If you want to change certain code styles or add additional language tabs, you need to shadow the file `src/@lekoarts/gatsby-theme-minimal-blog/styles/code.js`.

 **Language tabs:**